You’re a mean one, candy cane.

 We know that Starbucks will try to entice you with their “buy one get one” specials on holiday drinks, but be aware that these drinks are not good for your pearly whites.
 Partially because any coffee beverage will stain your teeth.
 But also because a 16oz cup of the peppermint white chocolate mocha has… wait for it.
 72 GRAMS OF SUGAR.
 Gasp!

 While that may be okay for a character in a Dr. Seuss book, a normal human adult should not have that much sugar on their teeth (or even in their bodies).
+So unless you plan on getting some sparkly dental fillings to match the tinsel, you might want to pass on the gingerbread latte and candy cane coolers.
 Also on the naughty list are fruit cocktails, wine, sodas and other carbonated beverages.

 If you must enjoy a peppermint-y hot beverage this winter, check out this sugar-free recipe and make it at home.

 We hate to be the bearer of bad news, but Grandma’s Famous Eggnog is just not good for your teeth.
 As festive as it is, eggnog is filled with sugar and heavy cream – in fact, that’s pretty much all that the recipe calls for.
 In addition to whole milk and your choice of liquor.